The Philip Project

-The Philip Project is particularly for Christian international students and short-term professionals with an interest in teaching the Bible.
+The Philip Project is particularly for Christian international students and short-term professionals with an interest in growing in their knowledge and love of God's word.
+There will be some who also want to grow specifically in their ability to teach the Bible.
 We also welcome on the course those working with internationals and those living in the UK who are seeking to reach their local ethnic communities for Christ.

 All training days run from 9:30am to 3:00pm.